HlexNC/DiaPredictor/README.md

 #### Understand Transformations:
 - View the steps taken to preprocess and transform the data, along with the rationale behind these changes.

+## Implementation of the Requests

+## Work done

+### Me
+- Collected the dataset.
+- Handled dataset transformation and description.
+- Performed dataset analysis and handled outliers.
+- Added realistic fake data and documented its effects.
+- Created and documented sample dialogs for chatbot use cases.
+- Recorded a video/screencast of the project.

+### My Colleague
+- Developed the multi-page Web App using Streamlit.
+- Described 3 personas in the Wiki.
+- Identified and documented 5 use cases for the application.
+- Added input widgets to the application.
+- Applied two Scikit-Learn model training algorithms and documented the best fit.
+- Created the system persona for the chatbot.
+- Designed and documented the high-level dialog flow for chatbot use cases.

+### Both
+- Handled all documentation, including:
+  - The `requirements.txt` file.
+  - The `README.md` file.
+  - The Wiki.
+- Developed the chatbot using Rasa.